The Engagement Process

 The purpose of the Steering Committee is to provide Ryan Companies with community input and direction during the engagement/program phase of the development process.
-The Steering Committee’s role will continue through the visioning/program development phase.
+The Steering Committee’s role will continue through the concept/program development phase.

 Council Members – Rebecca Boyd-Obarski and Judith Brodhead